 What it means for restaurants

 Earning rewards for dining out or ordering takeout/delivery is becoming even more important to consumers.
-Restaurants that aren’t already offering some kind of loyalty program should consider creating one, especially as consumers’ grip on their wallets have tightened.
+Restaurants that aren’t already offering some kind of loyalty program should consider creating one, especially as consumers have tightened their grips on their wallets.
 Restaurants with a loyalty program should also highlight the benefits while remarketing to guests.

 Looking for more suggestions on navigating the current and post-COVID world?
 Be sure to browse our dedicated COVID-19 restaurant resource section and follow us on Twitter.